Far Cry New Dawn full review

 The idea is simple; you find a photo of a landmark or location in Hope County before the nuclear blast, and then try to locate it.
 You then hold the photo out in front of you for a nice then-and-now comparison, and get yourself a nice reward.
 It’s an interesting style of photography that works well in the world that New Dawn is set, and encourages you to explore even once you’ve found all photos scattered throughout the environment.

 Expeditions are another new addition to Far Cry New Dawn, allowing you to leave the open world of Hope County and explore other regions in the US with the aim of securing valuable loot and rare resources.
-The content is entirely randomised according to Ubisoft, so expeditions should always provide something new for players to do.
+The content is entirely randomised according to Ubisoft, so expeditions should always provide something new for players to do, although we must admit we’ve come across the same scenario more than once during our time with the game.

 In essence, you land, grab the package marked by pink smoke and get to the extraction point as fast as possible.
 While that may sound simple, it’s anything but as the package you pick up has a GPS tracker built in.
 This tracker activates a few seconds after you grab the package, alerting every single enemy in the facility to your location.